JohnDoe6345789/github_repair/README.md

 - Python 3.8+ (standard library only; no extra deps).
 - `git` on PATH.
 - Push access to the target repos (e.g., via GitHub credential manager or PAT).
+- Optional: `GITHUB_TOKEN` environment variable if you want exporting to include private repos or avoid low anonymous rate limits.

 ## Quick start
 1) Create a file listing repos (one per line) in any of these forms: